strang3nt/AdvancedAlgorithmsLab_21-22/Reports/Lab2/src/Constructive-Heuristics.md

         loop selection insertion partialCircuit G visitedMap
 ```

-The `loop` function performs the `selection` of the node from the graph, and
+The `loop` function performs the `selection` of the node from the graph and
 the `insertion` in the partial circuit by checking the length of the latter
 and: